 What’s the difference between an STI and an STD?
 The two terms are often used interchangeably, and while that usage is not always considered incorrect, there are some notable differences between the two terms and what they stand for.

 STD is by far the more common term.
-As you probably know, STD is short for sexually transmitted disease, and it refers to infections and diseases transmitted through sexual contact.
+As you probably know, STD is short for sexually transmitted disease and refers to infections and diseases transmitted through sexual contact.
 STI is short for sexually transmitted infection and is also used to refer to infections that are spread through sexual contact.

 So, let’s break down that first reason: Not all infections will lead to a disease.
-Medically speaking, you don’t contract diseases; you contract an infection that could potentially lead to a disease.
+Medically speaking, you don’t contract diseases; you contract an infection that could lead to a disease.
 For example, many people who contract HPV never exhibit any symptoms or develop any conditions related to the infection.
 In many cases, the infection will go away on its own without treatment.
 However, in some instances, HPV can cause certain types of cancer or lead to the development of warts, in which case the infection would be considered to have progressed to or resulted in the development of a disease.

 STI may be a more appropriate term to use instead of STD if there are no symptoms present.
 Medical professionals define diseases as causing symptoms, and many infections that are usually referred to as STDs can be asymptomatic.
 For example, a person could contract the herpes virus but not display symptoms or have an outbreak for months or even years.
 While the virus is still asymptomatic, it would be considered an infection.
 Once the infection begins to develop into outbreaks, it would be considered a disease.